 OpTic Texas are +350, while New York Subliners are +450 and LA Thieves are +500 to defend their title.

 League of Legends : Double header on the cards in LCK Summer

-South Korea's LCK Summer began last week and resumes this Wednesday.
+South Korea's LCK Summer began last week and resumes on Wednesday this week.